pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

 ---
 title: FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP
-summary: An overview of the usage of FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP for the TiDB database.
+summary: Learn the usage of FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP in TiDB databases.
 ---

 # FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP

-The `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP` syntax is introduced since TiDB v6.4.0.
-You can use this statement to restore the data of the cluster, databases, or tables to a specific point in time.
+TiDB v6.4.0 introduces the `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP` syntax.
+You can use it to restore a cluster, a database, or a table to a specific point in time.

 ## Syntax